ga-curriculum/data-management-in-ai-projects/microlesson-05/README.md

 #### 2. Architecture and Components

-Here's a Mermaid diagram illustrating the architecture of a typical data warehouse:
+Here's a diagram illustrating the architecture of a typical data warehouse:

 <div class="mermaid">
 graph LR